khalyomede/browser-worker/README.md

 2. Ask your server to send information to prevent caching the service worker related files on your user's browser

-With this technic, you make sure, in addition to the advice below, your service worker files are not cached by the browser, thus preventing any issue when you want to edit your service worker.
+With this technique, you make sure, in addition to the advice below, your service worker files are not cached by the browser, thus preventing any issue when you want to edit your service worker.

 For example, with Apache, you can write this: